|Website:||website containing additional information|

 In many applications, networks and graphs are used as a model.
 Typical examples are networks of roads, or electronic networks.
 In other applications, the graph model may be less obvious, but appears to be very useful, like for scheduling problems.
 In this course, we look to the translation of problem to network model, and we look to algorithmic problems and their solutions on networks and graphs.

-Some topics are: shortest paths, flow, matchings, stable marriage and stable roommates problems, planar graphs, triangulated graphs, treewidth, graph isomorphism, exact exponential-time algorithms, approximation algorithms, fixed parameter tractability, kernelisation, and some complexity theory.
+Some topics are: network flows, matchings, stable marriage and stable roommates problems, planar graphs, treewidth, graph isomorphism, exact exponential-time algorithms, approximation algorithms, fixed parameter tractability, kernelisation, randomised algorithms, and some complexity theory.

 In order to pass the course, you need: